0x4C656F/Lavryniukk/README.md

 ## 👋 Introduction

+---

+🌟 **2018: The Beginning**
-In 2018, I started my coding journey with a simple Python game, sparking my passion for programming.
+- **Python Adventure**: Jump-started my coding journey with a _Python-based game_, igniting my passion for programming.

+---

+🌐 **Web Development Foray**
-I quickly moved on to web development, creating my first website with HTML and CSS.
+- **HTML & CSS**: Transitioned to web development, crafting my _first website_ and diving deep into front-end magic.

-After a brief stint in game development using C#, I returned to Python to develop a text encryption app.
-By 2021, I discovered my love for JavaScript, leading me to where I am today: a passionate, ever-evolving coder.
-Since then, I've delved into modern cool stuff like front-end frameworks, backend-framworks, databases and libraries.
+---

+🔐 **Python Revisited**
+- **Text Encryption App**: Returned to Python's embrace, developing a _text encryption application_, showcasing versatility and creativity.

+---

+💻 **2021: The JavaScript Era**
+- **A New Love**: Discovered an affinity for JavaScript, marking a pivotal moment in my coding journey as a _passionate and evolving coder_.

+---

+🛠️ **Diving into Modern Tech**
+- **Front-End and Back-End Frameworks, Databases, Libraries**: Since embracing JavaScript, I've immersed myself in the latest and coolest tech in both front-end and back-end frameworks, databases, and an array of libraries, continually fueling my growth and innovation.

+---
 ## 🔧 Technologies & Tools

 <div>